-(1) The maturity date of the master repurchase funding facility with Wells Fargo Bank, National Association (the "Wells Fargo Facility") is subject to three 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.

-(2) The maturity date of the master repurchase facility with Citibank, N.A. (the "Citibank Facility") is subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.

-(3) Individual advances on loans under the Bridge Loan Warehousing Credit and Security Agreement with Bank of America, N.A. (the "BAML Facility") generally had a two-year maturity, subject to a 12-month extension at our option provided that certain conditions were met and applicable extension fees were paid.
-In May 2019, our borrowing period for new individual loans under the BAML Facility expired and its term was not extended.
-As such, the total commitment amount under the BAML Facility as of December 31, 2019 represented the outstanding balance under the facility at the time the borrowing period expired.
-In June 2020, the BAML Facility was repaid in full and its term was not extended.

-- (4) In March 2020, we exercised a 12-month extension option on the secured revolving funding facility with City National Bank (the "CNB Facility").
-The CNB Facility is subject to one additional 12-month extension at our option provided that certain conditions are met and applicable extension fees are paid.
-In June 2019, we amended the CNB Facility to, among other things, (1) add an accordion feature that provides for, subject to approval by City National Bank in its sole discretion, an increase in the commitment amount from \$50.0 million to \$75.0 million for up to a period of 120 days once per calendar year and (2) decrease the interest rate on advances to a per annum rate equal to the sum of, at our option, either (a) LIBOR for a one, two, three, six or, if available to all lenders, 12-month interest period plus 2.65% or (b) a base rate (which is the highest of a prime rate, the federal funds rate plus 0.50%, or one-month LIBOR plus 1.00%) plus 1.00%; provided that in no event shall the interest rate be less than 2.65%. - (5) The maturity date of the revolving master repurchase facility with Metropolitan Life Insurance Company (the "MetLife Facility") is subject to two 12month extensions at our option provided that certain conditions are met and applicable extension fees are paid.

-(6) The maturity date of the master repurchase and securities contract with U.S. Bank National Association (the "U.S. Bank Facility") is subject to two 12month extensions at our option provided that certain conditions are met and applicable extension fees are paid.

-(7) The maturity date of the master repurchase and securities contract with Morgan Stanley (the "Morgan Stanley Facility") is subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.

-(8) Certain of our consolidated subsidiaries are party to three separate note agreements (the "Notes Payable") with the lenders referred to therein, consisting of (1) a \$32.4 million note that has an initial maturity date of March 5, 2024, subject to one 12-month extension at our option provided that certain conditions are met and applicable extension fees are paid, (2) a \$28.3 million note that has a maturity date of June 10, 2024 and (3) a \$23.5 million note that has an initial maturity date of September 5, 2022, subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.
+- (1) The maturity date of the master repurchase funding facility with Wells Fargo Bank, National Association (the "Wells Fargo Facility") is subject to three 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.
+The maximum commitment may be increased to up to \$500.0 million at our option, subject to the satisfaction of certain conditions, including payment of an upsize fee. - (2) The maturity date of the master repurchase facility with Citibank, N.A. (the "Citibank Facility") is subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid. - (3) In March 2021, we exercised a 12-month extension option on the secured revolving funding facility with City National Bank (the "CNB Facility").
+The CNB Facility has an accordion feature that provides for, subject to approval by City National Bank in its sole discretion, an increase in the commitment amount from \$50.0 million to \$75.0 million for up to a period of 120 days once per calendar year. - (4) The maturity date of the revolving master repurchase facility with Metropolitan Life Insurance Company (the "MetLife Facility") is subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid. - (5) The maturity date of the master repurchase and securities contract with Morgan Stanley (the "Morgan Stanley Facility") is subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid. - (6) Certain of our consolidated subsidiaries are party to two separate note agreements (the "Notes Payable") with the lenders referred to therein, consisting of (1) a \$28.3 million note that has a maturity date of June 10, 2024 and (2) a \$23.5 million note that has an initial maturity date of September 5, 2022, subject to two 12-month extensions at our option provided that certain conditions are met and applicable extension fees are paid.
+In March 2021, the \$32.4 million note, which was secured by a \$40.5 million senior mortgage loan held by us on an industrial property located in North Carolina, was repaid in full and not extended.
+The outstanding principal on the note at the time of repayment was \$27.9 million.

-(9) The maturity date of the Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan"), is subject to one 12-month extension at our option provided that certain conditions are met.
+(7) In December 2020, we exercised the 12-month extension option on the Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan").
+During the extension period, the spread on advances under the Secured Term Loan increases every three months by 0.125%, 0.375% and 0.750% per annum, respectively, beginning after the third-month of the extension period.
+In March 2021, we voluntarily elected to repay \$50.0 million of outstanding principal at par on the Secured Term Loan prior to the scheduled maturity as permitted by the contractual terms of the Secured Term Loan.